S2E/s2e-old/docs/Howtos/Debugging.rst

 Debugging Guest Code
 ====================

 It is possible to attach GDB to any running instance of S2E.
-S2E relies on the QEMU's GDB interface, which can be enabled with the `-s` command line option.
-This option creates a socket on the port number 1234.
+S2E relies on the QEMU GDB interface, which can be enabled with the `-s` command line option.
+This option creates a socket on port number 1234.

 ::